USMC1941/CS111-Rutgers/Resources/Practice Problems/Final_Exam_Practice/README.md

 **You may assume that the user is responsible for selecting points that form a geometrically valid, simple polygon**.
 In particular, you can assume that the vertices will be in counterclockwise order, which is necessary to compute the perimeter and area without excessive difficulty.

 You should write your own test driver to test your class.
-The following program will get you started: [`polyd.java`](polyd.java).
+The following program will get you started: [`Polyd.java`](Polyd.java).